 Welcome to the St. Margaret of Scotland school website and, particularly, to the principal’s page.
-Having completed seven years as principal at St. Margaret’s, I am excited at our accomplishments.
+Having completed a decade as principal at St. Margaret of Scotland School, I am excited by our accomplishments.

 Our students, with the guidance and support of an exemplary faculty and staff, have earned numerous academic awards, participated in service activities during and beyond school hours, enjoyed a variety of fine arts opportunities, and have grown in their friendships to one another and God.

 Our parents have spread the word that St. Margaret of Scotland Parish School is a community into whose caring hands parents can entrust their children.
-Our enrollment has continued to steadily grow these last seven years; this past August (2013) when school began we had 386 children enrolled in our preschool through eighth program.
-The 2013 school year welcomed 3 preschool classrooms, 3 kindergarten classrooms, 2 each of 1st through 6th grade, and 1 each of 7th and 8th grade classes.
+Our enrollment has continued to steadily grow this past decade; in August of 2016 we enrolled 471 children in our preschool through eighth grade.
+The 2016 school year welcomed 3 preschool classrooms and 2 of each homeroom from kindergarten through 8th grade.
 Needless to say we have used every available space including our new middle school building with its 5 classrooms and 1 twentyfirst century science lab.
 Our growth in enrollment, staff and facilities has only enhanced our high quality of teaching and learning.

-After seven years, my bottom line goal remains very much the same as it was when I first began – that each child will learn and experience success as a student in a faith-based, learning environment.
+After a decade, my bottom line goal remains very much the same as it was when I first began – that each child will learn and experience success as a student in a faith-based, learning environment.
 On this point I am adamant!
 Fortunately, I am supported in my goal by a newly hired and very competent assistant principal, by a very dedicated and qualified faculty, by parents who truly care about their children’s educational community, and, most importantly, by students who love learning in the safety and comfort of the St. Margaret of Scotland learning enrivonment.